feifeibear/89757/README.md

 ```

 ## Results
-In a case using resnet44 on cifar10 dataset, compare DGC with SGD.
+In a case using resnet44 on cifar10 dataset, compare the results of DGC with SGD on 4 GPUs.
 ![Screenshot](./fig/dgcvssgd.png)

 ## Model configuration